 • CR 1.1.
 Compile an updated inventory of the significant cultural resources.
 Integral to the tapestry of structures, fields, woodlands, and other features that define a community's visual character are those cultural resources that over time have been intrinsically interwoven into its growth and development.
 Preserving those resources deemed by residents to having made meaningful contributions to their community's heritage allows them to connect with its past history and provides an opportunity to pass on this heritage to future generations.
 These cultural resources often include archaeological sites dating from the area's pre-history, more recent historical sites and structures, important and unique architecture, elements reflecting its ethnic heritage, and other significant cultural features.
+Perhaps no other community in Waushara County has a cultural history as rich as Redgranite's, with its downtown quarry so intrinsically tied to its past growth and development.

-The City of Wautoma should seek - either independently or collectively with neighboring municipalities - grant money to fund architectural and historical surveys.
+The Village of Redgranite should seek - either independently or collectively with neighboring municipalities - grant money to fund architectural and historical surveys.
 The Wisconsin Historical Society's (WHS) Division of Historic Preservation (DHP) provides funds for surveys to identify and evaluate historical, architectural, and archaeological resources, nominating properties and districts to the National Register of Historic Places (NRHP), and carrying out a program of comprehensive historic preservation planning and education.
 In addition to identifying properties that are potentially eligible for the NRHP, these surveys would contribute a base of information to the Architecture and Historic Inventory (AHI) for future planning endeavors.
 As an example, the survey might identify buildings in the area constructed of the local red granite-the official State stone.
+The quarry itself and the artifacts it contains are also historically important.